Supreme Court Rejects Appeal Of Restrictive Abortion Law In Arkansas

 The Supreme Court rejected an appeal of a restrictive abortion law in Arkansas that puts heavy limits on medication abortions.

 The Supreme Court sent it back down to a lower court.
-With no dissenters — and the law being similar to a Texas one the court struck down — NPR's Nina Totenberg points out this is likely not the end of the line in this case.
+With no dissenters — and the law being similar to a Texas one the court struck down — NPR's Nina Totenberg points out this is likely not the end of the line for this case.

 Planned Parenthood brought the case and can still appeal to a federal judge to block the law.